 J.P.
 Morgan Government Bond Index Emerging Markets (GBI-EM) – This index is the first comprehensive global emerging markets index and consists of regularly traded, liquid, fixed-rate, domestic currency government bonds to which international investors can gain exposure.

 J.P.
-Morgan Government Bond Index Emerging Markets Global Diversified (GBI-EM GD) – This custom-weighted index tracks local currency bonds issued by emerging market governments, excluding China and India, and has a broader roster of countries than the base GBI-EM, which limits inclusion to countries that are readily accessible and where no impediments exist for foreign investors.
+Morgan Government Bond Index Emerging Markets Global Diversified (GBI-EM GD) – This custom-weighted index tracks local currency bonds issued by emerging markets governments, excluding China and India, and has a broader roster of countries than the base GBI-EM, which limits inclusion to countries that are readily accessible and where no impediments exist for foreign investors.

 J.P.
 Morgan Investment Grade (IG) Corporate Index – This index tracks the performance of U.S. dollar-denominated, IG corporate debt publicly issued in the U.S. domestic market.
 Qualifying securities must have an IG rating (based on an average of Moody’s, S&P and Fitch) and an IG-rated country of risk (based on an average of Moody’s, S&P and Fitch foreign currency, long-term sovereign debt ratings).
 Securities must have at least one year remaining to final maturity, a fixed coupon schedule and a minimum amount outstanding of $250 million.